pragmatias/documentation/content/en/blog/databricks/databricks_unity_catalog_first_step_data_management.md

 - It is recommended to always define rights at groups level and not users level to facilitate the management of rights over time
     - You can manage groups on several levels to organize rights and users
 - When importing (creating) a group at the Workspace Databricks level, the Workspace administrator must define the rights (Entitlements) of the group on the Workspace Databricks
-- If you want to give the same rights as the user `usr_demo@tech.demo` to another user, you will only need to add this other user in the same groups as the user `usr_demo@tech.demo`
+- If you want to give the same rights as the user `john.do.dbx@gmail.com` to another user, you will only need to add this other user in the same groups as the user `john.do.dbx@gmail.com`

 Regarding a group deletion :
 - If you delete the group from the Databricks Workspace, it will still exist at the Databricks Account level